nelanz/aoc2024/README.md

 # Advent of code 2024

-Gaining brain cells and loosing sanity with scala 🥰💖✨💕
+Gaining brain cells and losing sanity with scala 🥰💖✨💕